-In 2020, Executive Directors are eligible for the same benefits (such as health insurance) as provided to all senior employees in the jurisdiction in which they reside.
-In the UK, where the CEO is based, this means that employer pension contributions are 12% of base salary for Executive Directors and employees with job title of 'director' and above and 8% for all other employees (or, in each case, cash equivalent at the election of the relevant employee).
+In 2022, Executive Directors are eligible for the same benefits (such as health insurance) as provided to all senior employees in the jurisdiction in which they reside.
+In the UK, where the CEO is based, this means that employer pension contributions are 12% of base salary for Executive Directors and employees with job title of 'director' and above and 10% (increased from 8% in 2021) for all other employees (or, in each case, cash equivalent at the election of the relevant employee).